 6. Crypto trading.

 Crypto trading is profitable, but that’s only if you’re good at trading it.
 If you’re a complete newbie, then you’ll want to learn to trade it before anything else.

 It’s easy for trades (win or loss) to run into 20% or 30% with a 10× leverage in an open position.

 7. Real estate.

 That’s one way, there are other ways to make money off real estate, but then you certainly can make much more than £4,000 a month in the UK as a realtor or a beginner real estate agent.

 8. Affiliate marketing.

 It’s completely free to apply to these product manufacturers, and most of them will accept you without having a website or a platform to attract an audience online.

-Recommended: How to Make $7,000 in 3 Days: 10 Realistic Ways
+Recommended: How to Make £5,000 a Month in the UK: 17 Proven Ways

 9. Online course sales.

 You don’t have to be the best in the field as the majority of people buying courses online are total beginners.

 9 Best Jobs that Pay £4,000 a Month in the UK.

 Here you have them – the 9 best jobs that pay £4,000 a month in the UK.

 Meanwhile, upfront investment is required to get them to generate money at a future date without your involvement.

 Passive income jobs like selling courses online, blogging, running a YouTube channel, and investing in crowdfunding are some of the best on the internet that can really guarantee low risk profit returns.